josephkirk/RustFiber/README.md

 A high-performance fiber-based job system implementation in Rust, following the architectural principles from Naughty Dog's engine parallelization work.

+> 🚀 **Hobby Project Alert!** This is a learning experiment where I'm geeking out on fibers and high-performance job systems.
+It's meant for fun and exploration, so use it at your own risk!
+If it explodes (metaphorically, of course), you've been warned.
+Enjoy the speed! 🏎️💨

 ## Features